A wart is a small growth that can appear anywhere on the body.

 - Do not use other people’s towels, washcloths, or other personal items.

-- Do not share shoes and socks with other people.
+- Do not share shoes or socks with other people.

 - Wear sandals when entering and exiting communal showers and pools.